+Specific goals To define how information should be exchanged when a journalist is threatened as a result of their professional activities.
+To establish a mechanism to offer immediate support to journalists who have been assaulted.
+The goal of the mapping exercise is to determine which institutions are - or would be - responsible for the various actions envisioned in the European Commission's recommendation on ensuring the protection, safety, and empowerment of journalists and other media professionals in the European Union.
+This would be followed by an analysis of the actions that need to be taken in the future.
 How does it work?
-Based on the signed memorandum, the State Police give journalists who report threats a designated contact.
-There is also a telephone hotline for journalists who require an immediate response from the police (due to imminent threat to health, life, property, etc).
+Based on the MoU, the State Police tasked the Police Unit in Riga to dedicate a police officer to act as the contact point to provide journalists who report threats with all the necessary information about the person behind the attack and assess whether additional protective measures are required.
+There is also a telephone hotline for journalists who require an immediate response from the police (due to imminent threats to health, life, property, etc).
 How frequently does it meet?
-N/A. Does it receive any funding, and if so, from where?
-To be confirmed.
-Website N/A Contact Operational Management Bureau of Public Order Unit of Riga Regional Branch of the State Police of Latvia Tel: +371 2789 2039
+There is no permanent group of members, so no meetings are taking place.
+Does it receive any funding, and if so, from where?
+It does not receive specific funding.
+Website N/A Contact Operational Management Bureau of the Public Order Unit of the Riga Regional Branch of the State Police of Latvia, Tel: +371 2789 2039.